Yelizar/TTM/templates/tplatform/help.md

 */status* - Show info and current status
-*/role* - Role selection (Student or Tutor) */language* - Language selection (English or Russian)
+*/role* - Role selection (Student or Tutor) */language* - Language selection (English or Russian) */session* - Session options
+*/details* - This command allowed only for Tutors